dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 Valid values for this seem to be 1-4:

-Type 1: SPHERE - Particles will travel from the emitter randomly in any direction.\
+Type 1: SPHERE - Particles will travel from the emitter randomly in any direction.
+Speed of particles is affected by SpawnVelocityMultiplier, but not the X/Y/Z SpawnVelocity.
+Affected by X/Y/Z Gravity.\
-Type 2: PLANE - Particles will travel from the emitter in one plane based on the SpawnVelocity.\
+Type 2: PLANE - Particles will travel from the emitter in a random direction along one plane based on the SpawnVelocity.
+No movement with SpawnVelocityMultiplier alone.
+Affected by X/Y/Z Gravity.\
-Type 3: STREAM - Particles will travel from the emitter in one direction based on the SpawnVelocity.\
+Type 3: STREAM - Particles will travel from the emitter in one direction based on the SpawnVelocity.No movement with SpawnVelocityMultiplier alone.
+Affected by X/Y/Z Gravity.\
 Type 4: NONE - This seems to the do the same thing as Type 3.

 #### PCloudFlags: DWORD